BrianBehnke/BrianBehnke.github.io/aboutme.md

 subtitle: My journey with data
 ---

 My name is Brian Behnke.
-I am a data scientist in training at Lambda School
+I am a data scientist in training at Lambda School.